 For all these reasons, SRM, along with other forms of geoengineering, has been under a de facto moratorium through the Convention on Biological Diversity since 2010, and marine geoengineering techniques are the subject of a drive for increased regulation under the London Convention / London Protocol (LC/LP), where the first geoengineering ban - on ocean fertilization - arose.
-Hundreds of leading scientists from multidisciplinary backgrounds and civil society movements are in agreement on the need for States to go further and commit to Non-Use of Solar Radiation Modification.
+Hundreds of leading scientists from multi-disciplinary backgrounds and civil society movements are in agreement on the need for States to go further and commit to Non-Use of Solar Radiation Modification.

-Given the extensive, often peer-reviewed work already undertaken by experts from diverse scientific backgrounds that have informed UN decisions to date, and the nature of those findings and their scientific conclusions, we question the outcomes that would arise from establishing an expert group as per the proposal in the resolution put forward to UNEA6 by Switzerland, Monaco, Guinea, and co-sponsored by Georgia and Israel.
-Discussion of SRM in the manner proposed by the resolution could inadvertently undermine decisions of the CBD and LC/LP, and risks legitimizing SRM technology, while giving cover to large emitters to slow-walk the phase out of fossil fuels.
+Given the extensive, often peer-reviewed work already undertaken by experts from diverse scientific backgrounds that have informed UN decisions to date, and the nature of those findings and their scientific conclusions, we question the outcomes that would arise from establishing an expert group as per the proposal in the resolution put forward to UNEA6 by Switzerland and Monaco and co-sponsored by Georgia and Israel.
+Discussion of SRM in the manner proposed by the resolution could inadvertently undermine decisions of the CBD and LC/LP, and risks legitimizing SRM technology, while giving cover to large emitters to slowwalk the phase out of fossil fuels.
+Senegal and Guinea, originally co-proponents of the proposal, have withdrawn their support for the draft Resolution on the 20th and 24th of February, respectively, with Senegal highlighting the African Environment Minister's call for an international Non-Use mechanism in it's opening intervention.